-CAPA is an advocate for strong security programs that continue to fortify the continuously vulnerable aviation industry – domestically and internationally.
-While improvements have been made in transportation security, key gaps in our security system remain which must be addressed to enhance our protection and reduce our vulnerabilities to terrorism – to protect the American people.
+CAPA advocates for strong security programs that continue to fortify the continuously vulnerable aviation industry – domestically and internationally.
+While improvements have been made in transportation security, key gaps in our security system remain, which must be addressed to enhance our protection and reduce our vulnerabilities to terrorism – to protect the American people.

 CAPA is presently focused on a number of key concerns facing the airline industry – and the millions who depend on it every day.
 In the post-9/11 world, aviation/airport security has become a critical aspect of national defense; and is a critical component of the Department of Homeland Security’s National Infrastructure Protection Plan.
 CAPA advocates a number of upgrades that include:

-LASER / DRONE MITIGATION: CAPA recognizes the emerging threat of unmanned aerial systems and the devastating potential therein.
-Also, CAPA will continue to promote public awareness of LASER strikes on aircraft and working with law enforcement to ensure those who purposefully point LASERS at airplanes are arrested and prosecuted fully.
+LASER / DRONE MITIGATION / ADVANCED AIR MOBILITY: CAPA recognizes the emerging threat of unmanned aerial systems and the devastating potential of advanced air mobility.
+In addition, CAPA continues to promote public awareness of LASER strikes on aircraft and works with law enforcement to ensure those who purposefully point LASERS at airplanes are arrested and prosecuted fully.

-CREWMEMBER SELF-DEFENSE TRAINING (CMSDT) / BEHAVIOR RECOGNITION TRAINING: CAPA believes that CMSDT should be a mandatory for all flight crew and carriers should allocate time in their annual training profiles to accomplish this important training.
+CREWMEMBER SELF-DEFENSE TRAINING (CMSDT) / BEHAVIOR RECOGNITION TRAINING: CAPA believes that CMSDT should be mandatory for all flight crew, and carriers should allocate time in their annual training profiles to accomplish this important training.
 Also, CAPA believes a basic behavior recognition course should be an element in the CMSDT curriculum or offered to crewmembers as a follow-on course.
-Behavior recognition/detection has proven to be an effective tool to both analyze and respond to emergent events in the earliest stages increasing the likelihood of deterring criminal acts.
+Behavior recognition/detection has proven to be an effective tool to both analyze and respond to emergent events in the earliest stages, increasing the likelihood of deterring criminal acts.